 - (Optional) Letter of support from one additional faculty member beyond Duke who can speak to the student’s teaching experience and effectiveness

 - Student’s curriculum vitae

 - Student’s statement of teaching philosophy (not to exceed 1500 words.)
 If the statement is available as part of an online portfolio with working links, please provide that URL as well.

 - Course syllabi for any courses taught, co-taught, or for which the student served as a teaching assistant

 - Copies of original course evaluations, as many as possible, including written student feedback and comments on the student’s teaching (request from your department as needed)

-- A brief personal summary (one page maximum, double-spaced, 12-point font, Times New Roman font) of any course evaluation data or feedback (i.e., summary notes on student feedback) to identify positive elements of the student’s teaching or areas in which the student made teaching improvement.
+- A brief personal summary (not to exceed 1000 words) of any course evaluation data or feedback (i.e., summary notes on student feedback) to identify positive elements of the student’s teaching or areas in which the student made teaching improvement.